TheRealMcCall/Driving-Hours-Tracker/TESTING.md

 ### Unsolved bugs.

-- Problem: Tracker allows the user to create a trip start-time within another trip time.
+- Problem: The tracker allows the user to create a trip start time that overlaps with an existing trip.

 ![Unsolved bug](documentation/bugs/unsolved-bug.png)

-- Possible Solution: I am confident with some more time I would have solved this bug.
+- Possible Solution: I am confident I can resolve this issue with additional time.

 ---